 Thanks to our supporters!

 M&W Custom Trombones are designed with the professional trombonist in mind and are built to the finest standards of quality and fit.
 The instruments are crafted so you, the player, will enjoy a classic, rich trombone sound with an ease of response throughout the entire range of the instrument.
 Trombonists will find M&W instruments embody equal capabilities of delicate, pianissimo playing as well as powerful projection in louder dynamics.

 More information on the M&W Custom Trombones site.

-Trombonist and music educator Benjamin Yates is Assistant Professor of Trombone at the University of Louisiana at Lafayette.
+Dr. Benjamin Yates, Associate Professor of Trombone at the University of Louisiana at Lafayette.
 Dr. Yates performs with the Acadiana Symphony Orchestra and Louisiana Brass Quintet.
 Yates is a M&W Custom Trombones artist and a MADPipe trombone mouthpiece and lead pipe system artist.

 Practice Smarter, Not Harder!

 Reduce your time in the practice room by improving your efficiency.
 Einstein defined insanity as doing the same thing over and over again and expecting a different result.
 If you are frustrated with your playing or want to play easier, then stop reinforcing the same habits that have been limiting your development.

 More information found on the MKS Cutaway Mouthpieces site.